 1. Chair lift

 Simply ride back down the same way you arrived.
 Nice and easy.
-It’s the sensible and relaxing option.
+It’s a sensible and relaxing option.
 It’s the option our guide expected us to take…

 2. Toboggan run!!